-(Why do we need only two quantifiers?
-Because we have negation!)
+Why do we need only two quantifiers?
+Because we have negation!: "No cakes are nice" means "all cakes are not nice!"

 • predicate: a property of a variable (e.g. "x is prime"), generally containing one or more variables (and perhaps some constants).